 \subsection{Machine unlearning}

-Driven by growing demands to uphold data sovereignty and user privacy, revocability has emerged as a critical requirement in the compliant design of machine learning models.
-Traditional data deletion methods operate primarily at the storage level, while the trained models may still retain statistical traces of sensitive samples, falling short of achieving genuine data erasure.
-Given the high computational cost of retraining models from scratch, researchers have increasingly turned to more efficient machine unlearning approaches.
-These methods aim to selectively eliminate the influence of specific data on a model while preserving its overall performance.
+Driven by growing imperatives to uphold data sovereignty and user privacy, data revocability has emerged as a critical requirement for the compliant design of ML models.
+Storage-level deletion is insufficient because trained models can retain statistical traces of removed samples.
+However, trained models often retain statistical traces of sensitive samples, failing to achieve genuine data erasure.
+Given the prohibitive computational expense associated with retraining models from scratch, researchers have increasingly prioritized the development of more efficient Machine Unlearning (MU) approaches.
+These methods are specifically engineered to selectively eliminate the influence of specified data points on a trained model while rigorously preserving its overall performance.

-Machine unlearning tasks are typically categorized into class unlearning, instance unlearning, and feature unlearning \cite{bourtoule21,zagardo24, trippa24, shi25, foster24}.
-Classical unlearning involves removing all samples of a particular category and adapting the model accordingly so that it no longer recognizes that class.
-Instance unlearning aims to precisely eliminate the influence of a specific data sample on the model, ensuring that the model behaves as if it had never encountered the sample.
-Feature unlearning focuses on reducing model dependency on specific attributes, such as gender or age, to mitigate bias or sensitivity.
+MU tasks are typically categorized into three fundamental types: class unlearning, instance unlearning, and feature unlearning \cite{bourtoule21, trippa24}.
+Class unlearning involves removing all samples belonging to a particular category and subsequently adapting the model so that it no longer possesses recognition capability for that class.
+Instance unlearning aims to precisely eliminate the statistical influence of a specific data sample, requiring the model to behave as though the sample had never been included in the training set.
+Feature unlearning focuses on reducing the model’s dependency on specific sensitive attributes, such as gender or age, primarily to mitigate inherent bias or sensitivity issues.